 We have never declared or paid cash dividends on our common stock.
-We currently intend to retain future earnings to finance the growth and development of our business, and we do not anticipate declaring or paying any cash dividends in the foreseeable future.
+The payment of dividends in the future will be at the discretion of our Board of Directors.
+However, we currently intend to retain future earnings to finance the growth and development of our business, and we do not anticipate declaring or paying any cash dividends in the foreseeable future.